Elizabeth Clarisse Lange

 Born circa 1784- died February 3, 1882

-Elizabeth Clarisse Lange’s parents were refugees who fled to Cuba from the revolution taking place in their native Saint-Domingue, known today as Haiti.
-Her father was a gentleman of some financial means and social standing.
-Her mother was a Creole.
-However, in the early1800’s young Elizabeth left Santiago de Cuba to seek peace and security in the United States.
-Providence directed her to Baltimore, Maryland where a great influx of French-speaking Catholic San Dominguois refugees were settling.
+We do not know very much about Elizabeth Lange’s early life.
+Recent research points to Santiago de Cuba as her birthplace.
+Most likely she grew up in the French speaking area of the city.
+Because she was well educated we believe that she came from a family of some means and social standing.
+In the early1800’s young Elizabeth left Cuba to seek peace and security in the United States.
+Providence directed her to Baltimore, Maryland where great influxes of French-speaking Catholic refugees from the Haitian Revolution were settling.

-About 1813 Elizabeth Lange came to Baltimore.
+By 1813 Elizabeth Lange was living in Baltimore.
 She was a courageous, loving and deeply spiritual woman.
 She came as a strong, independent thinker and doer.
-Although she was a refugee, she was well educated and of independent means, possessing monies left to her by her father.

-It did not take Lange long to recognize that the children of her fellow refugees needed education.
-She determined to respond to that need in spite of being a Black woman in a slave state long before the Emancipation Proclamation, when to educate slaves was against the law.
+It did not take Lange long to recognize that the children of her fellow Caribbean immigrants needed education.
+She was determined to respond to that need in spite of being a black woman in a slave state long before the Emancipation Proclamation.
 She used her own money and home to educate children of color.
-For ten years Elizabeth, with a friend, Marie Magdaleine Balas, offered free education.
-Inevitably, money would run out.
+Elizabeth, with a friend, Marie Magdelaine Balas, offered free education to children in their home in the Fells Point area of the city.

 • Born circa 1783 - 1794